Skip to main content

 You can refer to Connect to Access Server via SSH using PuTTY for steps to connect with the PuTTY SSH client from a Windows computer.
 If you have a different configuration, please follow Amazon’s instructions on connecting to your instance.

-Refer to Finishing Configuration of Access Server for details.
+Refer to First-time setup for details.

 In addition to the steps in the link above, we recommend you assign an Elastic IP address to your instance: